Tricks and Secrets

 My three-pronged attack

-In March 2010 I flew from Fort Lauderdale, Florida to Bogota, Colombia for $83 one way including all taxes.
+In 2010 I flew from Fort Lauderdale, Florida to Bogota, Colombia for $83 one way including all taxes.
 I am sure it was impossible to find the flight on Orbitz, Kayak, Momondo, or whatever the booking engine du jour is, so how did I come across it?
 By first figuring out all the airlines that flew into anywhere in Colombia from anywhere in USA.
 I have a three-pronged attack to follow the budget airline action.
 First I check whichbudget.com, one of my favorite resources, but it isn’t always comprehensive nor up to date (and every time there is a redesign, it is less user-friendly.)
 It shows you what airlines fly from or to what cities.
 It helps if you already have a good sense of geography to know that an airport down the road might be a more convenient/cheaper alternative.
-This is especially true in Germany, which seems to have an airport every 50km.
+This is especially true in Germany, which seems to have an international airport every 50km.
 In the case of Colombia, I had been there the year before and I knew they were pushing regional airports to decentralize travel to the capital, so I checked Medellin, Cali, and Cartagena–any and every international airport–as well as Bogota.

 I did the same from the airport in Antalya, Turkey to Leipzig, Germany.
-Since I hitchhike, I rarely think of a narrow destination, but rather a region, especially if the flight doesn’t arrive too late in the day, giving me the chance to go somewhere else.
+Since I hitchhike, I rarely think of a narrow destination, but rather a region, especially if the flight doesn’t arrive too late in the day, giving me the chance to go somewhere else upon arrival.
 I had no reason to go to Leipzig itself, but it led to one of my all-time hitchhiking stories when a trapeze artist picked me up and—but let’s not get distracted now.

 The Majesty and Glory of One-Way Tickets

 In a perfect world, flights would be like most trains and buses: round trip costs double one way, no fee to change dates, and price is the same whether bought one day or one month before.
-The airline industry has conspired to not work this way, but more often than not, I find a deal and go with one way tickets.
+The airline industry has conspired to not work this way, but more often than not, I find a deal and go with one-way tickets.

 Unless your trip must end by a certain date, who wouldn’t want the freedom a one-way ticket offers?
-A round trip ticket–a fixed date to return–is like a straitjacket.
+A round-trip ticket–a fixed date to return–is like a straitjacket.
 Go home when you want to go home, not when an airline is holding an arbitrary date-change fee over your head like a guillotine.
 Airlines have brought all my antipathy upon themselves with their crazy fees to change a date.
-It is a ten second process and yet some airlines charge up to US$250 to do it.
+It is a ten-second process and yet some airlines charge up to US$250 to do it.

 Everyone assumes one-way tickets are expensive because they don’t know where to look.
-Often they do cost more then half round trip, but if it isn’t too much more, I’d rather do that than be stuck with a ticket that is expensive to change the date and where I have to make a loop to come back to the same place to fly out.
-Consider, too, that on a round trip ticket you can rarely if ever make a routing or name change and you have to pay to make a date change every single time.
+Often they do cost more then half round trip, but if it isn’t too much more, I’d rather have that than be stuck with a ticket that is expensive to change the date and where I have to make a loop to come back to the same place to fly out.
+Consider, too, that on a round-trip ticket you can rarely if ever make a routing or name change and you have to pay to make a date change every single time.
 There are few things worse in life than having to pay for a date change more than once.

 Creeping website flight prices–urban legend?